 - 1/2 ounce (15ml) fresh Lemon Juice

 - 1/4 teaspoon freshly grated Horseradish or Creamy prepared Horseradish *see note above

 - 2 pinches Celery Salt

 - 3 dashes Sriracha Chili (or more to taste)

 - 2 dashes Worcestershire Sauce

-1. Combine all the ingredients into a mixing glass.
-Add ice and roll the mixing glass to combine ingredients.
+- Combine all the ingredients into a mixing glass.
+Add ice and stir to combine ingredients and chill the cocktail.
 This is not a shaken cocktail.

 - Strain into an ice filled glass and garnish.